-5.12.12 Procedural Steps Analyzing a patient/control sample
+Analyzing a patient/control sample

-1 Touch 🚳 to enter the patient sample mode.
+,, 1 Touch to enter the patient sample mode.
 Touch to enter the control mode.
-A "C" in the upper lef corner indicates that the Analyzer is in the control mode.
+A "C" in the upper left corner indicates that the Analyzer is in the control mode.
 The lid opens automatically.
-If the lid is left open from the previous run and "Insert Cartridge is displayed, this step is omitted and you can start with step 2.
+If the lid is left open from the previous run and "Insert Cartridge" is displayed, this step is omitted and you can start with step 2.
 2 Insert the Test Cartridge with the barcode label facing left.
 Be sure that the Test Cartridge is correctly placed in the cartridge chamber.
 3 Close the lid manually.
-The Analyzer will start processing the 00 Test Cartridge.
-January .
+The Analyzer will start processing the Test Cartridge.
 The processing time depends on the test in use.
-4 - Touch (a) and enter the patient ID.
-00 Touch - to confirm.
-(Married) Touch and enter the control ID or Alere AfinionTM Contro Data.
-Touch - to confirm.
-Entering the patient ID, control ID or Alere AfinionTM Control Data will not interrupt the processing.

-Record the result, then touch If a printer is connected, touch to print the result.
-The lid opens automatically.
-The result will be saved in the result records.

-Remove the used Test Cartridge from the cartridge chamber and discard it in a suitable waste container.
+4 Touch ▲ and enter the patient ID.
+Touch ← to confirm.
+Touch ▲ and enter the control ID or Alere Afinion [TM] Control Data.
+Touch ← to confirm.
+Entering the patient ID, control ID or Alere Afinion [TM] Control Data will not interrupt the processing.
+5 Record the result, then touch ✓ to accept.
+If a printer is connected, touch 6 Remove the used Test Cartridge from the cartridge chamber and discard it in a suitable waste container.
 Insert a new Test Cartridge or close the lid manually.
 Keep the lid closed to protect the cartridge chamber when the Analyzer is not in use.

-5.12.13 Biological Refences See annex 4.
+5.12.13 Biological Refences